SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

       > Note: A new application called Forms Service by Adobe is added.

-6. To enable you to confgure and store form templates:
+6. To enable you to configure and store form templates:

     1. Open the *Role Collections* menu item and create a new role collection called `ADSAdmin`.
     2. Edit the role collection.